 Alternatively referred to as digital storage, storage, storage media, or storage medium, a storage device is any hardware capable of holding information.

 There are two types of storage devices used in computers; a primary storage device, such as RAM, and a secondary storage device, like a hard drive.
 Secondary storage can be a removable, internal, or external storage.
 The picture shows an example of a Drobo, an external secondary storage device.

 Without a storage device, your computer would not be able to save any settings or information and would be considered a dumb terminal.

 Types of computer storage

-When saving anything on the computer the computer may prompt you for the storage location, which is where you want to save the information.
-By default most of the information you save will be saved to your computer hard drive.
-If you want to move the information to another computer save it to a removable storage device such as a Jump drive.
+When saving anything on a computer, it may ask you for a storage location, which is the area in which you would like to save the information.
+By default, most information is saved to your computer hard drive.
+If you want to move the information to another computer, save it to a removable storage device such as a flash drive.